 Commercial trucks, whether they are carrying cargo or not, are extremely large and heavy.
 Their size and weight pose a significant danger to smaller, lighter vehicles on the road.
-According to the Georgia Governor’s Office of Highway Safety, in 2018, there were 187 fatalities caused by crashes involving trucks.
 If you were injured or if someone you love was injured or killed in a truck accident, you may have grounds for a lawsuit.

 The attorneys at Athens Injury Law investigate all details of an accident to determine who was at fault and to hold negligent truck drivers and companies responsible, utilizing our nearly 50 years of combined experience.
 Our attorneys know Georgia auto accident laws, and we can advise you on a viable course of action to recover financial damages.

 When Truckers Violate Safety Regulations, The Consequences Can Be Dire

 Commercial truck drivers are required to follow more laws than other motorists, both on and off the road.
 One of the most well-known rules is called the hours-of-service regulation.

 The main purposes of this set of regulations are to prevent fatigued driving and ensure that truck drivers get enough sleep and are not overworked by the companies they drive for.
 According to this law:

 - Truck drivers can work a maximum of 14 hours a day.
 However, of these 14 hours, only 11 hours can be spent driving.
 The remaining time must be spent on rest or meal breaks.

 - Truck drivers must rest for at least 10 consecutive hours before beginning a new day at work.

 - Truck drivers are required to take days off work at regular intervals.

 Unfortunately, whether due to truck driver negligence or pressure from their employers, these rules are not always followed, leading to serious accidents.